Housing & Homelessness

 Public Affairs

-In November 2017, the federal government released A Place to Call Home, Canada's first national housing strategy.
-It contained ambitious targets to create more affordable housing, adopt a rights-based approach to housing, and reduce chronic homelessness by 50% by 2027-2028.
+November 2017: The federal government released A Place to Call Home, Canada's first National Housing Strategy.
+It adopted a rights-based approach to housing and contained ambitious targets to create more affordable housing and reduce chronic homelessness by 50% by 2027-2028.

-In April 2019 the federal government rolled out its new homelessness strategy.
-Reaching Home is designed to support the goals of the National Housing Strategy, in particular, to support the most vulnerable Canadians in maintaining safe, stable and affordable housing and to reduce chronic homelessness nationally by 50% by 2027–2028.
+April 2019: The federal government rolled out its new homelessness strategy - Reaching Home.
+Reaching Home is designed to support the goals of the National Housing Strategy to support the most vulnerable Canadians in maintaining safe, stable and affordable housing and to reduce chronic homelessness nationally by 50% by 2027–2028.

-In June 2019, the federal government passed the National Housing Strategy Act, which establishes housing policy for Canada, and creates the Federal Housing Advocate and the National Housing Council.
+June 2019: The federal government passed the National Housing Strategy Act, which establishes housing policy for Canada, and creates the Federal Housing Advocate and the National Housing Council.

 In our submissions to federal policy makers, we advocated for the following: